axelmichel/runningmate/README.md

 ![GitHub release](https://img.shields.io/github/v/release/axelmichel/runningmate?include_prereleases)

 RunningMate is a Python-based application designed to process, analyze, and visualize activity data.
 The current release supports cycling, running and walking activity data.
-The application is built using the [PyQt6](https://pypi.org/project/PyQt6/) library for the GUI, Pandas for data processing, and [folium](https://python-visualization.github.io/folium/latest/) for visualization.
+The application is built using the [PyQt6](https://pypi.org/project/PyQt6/) library for the GUI, Pandas for data processing, [folium](https://python-visualization.github.io/folium/latest/) and [plotly](https://github.com/plotly) for visualization.

-The app does not store any of your data outside of your local machine.
+The app does not store any of your data outside your local machine.
 All collected data can be found in the `runningData` folder within your home directory.
 The app uses a [SQLite database](https://www.sqlite.org/) for imported activity data.
 Uploaded media files and generated images are stored in the `media` and generated images/charts in the `images` folder.
 In the current Version this app does not support multiple users.

 ## Documentation